 - Setting a word minimum for the day

-- Telling yourself you will read so many books in a given timeframe
+- Telling yourself you will read so many books in a timeframe

 - Ex.
 5 books in 30 days

-You could also challenge someone you know that likes to read be it your partner, friend, sibling, or anyone really.
-It’s a fun way to get you to read more and to find more time in the day to read because after all, you probably think you don’t have the time to enjoy a good book (more on this in a minute).
+You could also challenge someone you know that likes to read, be it your partner, friend, sibling, or anyone really.
+It’s a fun way to get you to read more and to find more time in the day to read because after all, you probably think you don’t have the time to enjoy a wonderful book (more on this in a minute).

-If you can’t think of a challenge then use mine.
-I have a 30 day reading challenge for you so you can get to reading at 100 pages every day.
+If you can’t think of a challenge, then use mine.
+I have a 30 day reading challenge for you so you can get to reading at least 100 pages every day.
 Give it a go and see how you do!

 Don’t Set A Designated Time To Read

-Instead, you should read when you notice you have the chance.
-This will not only make you more aware of your schedule but also help you to read more.
+Instead, read when you notice you have the chance.
+This will not only make you more aware of your schedule, but also help you read more.
 You might find time in the morning one day only to find that the next day you have time after lunch or right before bed.
 For most people, every day is different, so your reading schedule would be too!

 Follow Along With Your Finger Or A Pen

+This is the ultimate tip if you want to learn how to read faster and better!
 This has helped me tremendously and is honestly my favorite tip to you.
 It’s my favorite because it works the best for me.
-I don’t remember where I learned it but I found out that when you read you actually end up rereading the sentence you are on without noticing it which slows you down (I believe it is called back-skipping).
+I don’t remember where I learned it but I found out that when you read you actually end up rereading the sentence you are on without noticing it, which slows you down (I believe it is called back-skipping).

 When you read by following along with your finger or a pen, you are forcing your eyes to focus on the word your finger is on, thus speeding up how much you read and improving your concentration.
-Once you get used to doing this (and it does take some getting used to) starting speeding up how fast your finger/pen moves along the page.
+Once you get used to doing this (and it does take some getting used to) start speeding up how fast your finger/pen moves along the page.
 You’ll find that you can keep up and you’ll start reading even faster!
-Neat trick huh.
+Neat trick, huh?

-The only problem I have with this is that it isn’t as easy to do with electronic books like pdfs, eBooks, and kindle books (there is another way to read too, believe it or not, check out my article on that here).
+The only problem I have with this is that it isn’t as easy to do with electronic books like PDFs, eBooks, and kindle books (there is another way to read too, believe it or not).
 But, if you have a physical copy of a book that you are reading, this is the perfect learning tool to read faster.

-This is a big one too.
-When you read, do you tend to move your lips as if quietly saying or pronouncing the words you’re reading?
+This is big too.
+When you read, do you move your lips as if quietly saying or pronouncing the words you’re reading?
+Or are you saying the words in your head?
 If so, you are sub-vocalizing and this can slow you down exponentially.

 From now on, read and keep your mouth closed.
+And, don’t read with an inner monologue.
 I promise your mind can comprehend the words without you pronouncing them or reading aloud!

-This is one of those tricks that will help you on how to read faster and better.
+This is bizarre, but it will help you to read faster and better.
 Even though, it may not seem like it at first.
 Once you have finished reading a book, go back and read it again.